antoineqian/autoshazam/README.md

 `python3 -m uvicorn main:app --reload`

 # Future updates
-- Remove duplicates
-- Use Uri
 - Persistent results
-- Audio controls for each result for easier comparison
+- Audio controls on the original file for each result for easier comparison
-- Processing/Progress modal/bar
+- Scrap youtube url from shazam info page
 - Tests !
 - Containerize

+Suggestions are welcome !